Chart Color Schemes

 AreaSearch analysis reveals Brookfield - Kenmore Hills significantly outperforming the majority of regions assessed nationwide

-Brookfield-Kenmore Hills has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 1.5%.
+Brookfield - Kenmore Hills has a highly educated workforce with strong representation in professional services.
+The unemployment rate as of June 2025 is 1.5%.

 Frequently Asked Questions - Employment